Understanding Social Digital Responsibility

 These issues are often complicated and messy.
 Technology changes quickly.
 Many times, the way forward is not clear or obvious, and we learn consequences only after-the-fact.

 So what can we do?
 Here are a few ideas.
 This list is by no means comprehensive, but it’s a place to start.

 First and foremost, responsible nonprofit and business leaders must fight misinformation across all channels and platforms with which our organizations interact.
 If you don’t already have quality assurance (QA) processes for creating and sharing information, it’s time to craft some.

 Here are several tangible things your organization can do to support truth and fight misinformation:

 - Fact-check all messaging for every channel.
 This will require extra time or maybe a dedicated content moderator, but your efforts will pay off.
 Who wants to learn after the fact that they have misinformed stakeholders, or worse, incited violence or sown misplaced discontent?

 - Respond quickly and honestly to online criticism.
 Sometimes you mess up and make mistakes.
 People get angry.
 Cancel culture is a thing.
 The longer you wait to respond to criticism or correct misinformation, the more widespread damage can be done to your reputation.
 When you respond, be honest, own your mistakes, and outline how you plan to rectify the situation.
 The internet has a funny way of sniffing out disingenuous claims.
 Make truth your North Star.

 - Support content moderation legislation.
 Bills introduced in the U.S. and abroad could hold tech and social media companies accountable for the content on their platforms.
 Your organization can get involved in multiple ways, including signing petitions or, better yet, actively lobby legislators to enact these laws.

 - Don’t participate.
-While the idea of shutting down social media accounts might seem extreme, it is possible to run your organization without them, as fellow B Corp Keap Candles did.
+While the idea of deleting social media accounts might seem extreme, it is possible to run your organization without them, as fellow B Corp Keap Candles did.

 Data Privacy and Protection